Rotten Egg Smell in House

 How to Eliminate a Sewer Gas Smell

-First, you should open your windows and take measures to ventilate your home.
+If your house smells like gas but no leak, you should first, you should open your windows and take measures to ventilate your home.
 Next, try to identify the source.
 If you have a dry trap somewhere in your house, there may be a simple solution to eliminating the sewer gas smell.
 These are often, but not always, can be found as a sewer smell in basement.
 If you do find a dry trap, try pouring a bucket of water down the trap.

 This will help to irrigate it.
 This may be all that is needed to solve the problem.
 If this does not work, you can also try mixing one cup of vinegar and 1/4 cup of baking soda.
 Pour it down the trap and flush it with hot water.
 If the sewer gas smell in house continues to be present once you have tried these remedies, you will need to call a professional plumber immediately.
 The experts will know how to get rid of sewer gas smell in house in no time.
 The smell can be hazardous.
 It should not be inhaled any longer than is absolutely necessary.